About

 In the Finished Products page, click on a product row to edit it.
 Look for the "Recipe" dropdown field and select the recipe you want to link.

-Once linked, the Dashboard can show you production capacity (what you can make with current inventory) and calculate true COGS including materials, waste, overhead, and labor.
+Once linked, the Dashboard can show you production capacity and calculate true COGS including materials, waste, overhead, and labor.

 - Overhead = indirect costs like utilities, rent, packaging, labels allocated per unit